 She is a proud founding member of the Dora Mavor Moore Award-winning chamber opera company Against the Grain Theatre (AtG).
 With vision and dedication, AtG explores different and innovative ways of presenting opera to new and familiar audiences.
 Miriam is delighted to help shape “one of the most important opera companies in Canada” (Calgary Herald).

 This past July, Miriam made her South American Debut in Buenos Aires singing the Argentinian premiere of Osvaldo Golijov's acclaimed song cycle, Ayre.
-She has also sung Ayre to critical acclaim in Banff, Alberta, Ottawa and Toronto, Ontario with future engagements to sing this piece in the United States, making this Song Cycle her signature piece.
+She has also sung Ayre to critical acclaim in Banff, Alberta, Ottawa and Toronto, Ontario with future engagements to sing this piece at the prestigious Rockport Music Festival, making this Song Cycle her signature piece.